egold555/PLU-CS330-Final/README.md

 # CS330 Homedepot AI Final Project

+I worked as an assosiate at Home Depot for the summer, and I it challenging that customers wanted to know the difference between two products.
+While we have signage, it isn't specific enough.
+I found that I needed to read the descriptions of both products, compare and summarize them for the customers.
+This program is designed to help with that task, and make my job more efficient, and better for the customer.

 This program uses a variety of AI models to compare two products on homedepot.com.
 It then gives a summary of the products.
 It has options to use a variety of models, and to change the settings of each model.

+If I were to continue this project, I would add caching to the program, so two products that have already been compared would not need to be compared again.
+I would also add a way to compare more than two products at once.
+I would also create a frontend app for the phone, and make the backend a server, so that it could be used by other employees.

 **:warning: This project is only built for Windows, and will not run on other platforms!**